 International Teams Accept NASA’s Earth Observing System Data and Information System Challenge to help Find Volcanoes, Icebergs, and Cats from Space

-Almost 40 teams from around the world helped the EOSDIS GIBS find volcanoes, icebergs, and cats from space in the 2015 International Space Apps Challenge.
+Almost 40 teams from around the world helped the EOSDIS GIBS find volcanoes, icebergs, and cats from space in NASA's 2015 International Space Apps Challenge.

 Josh Blumenfeld, EOSDIS Science Writer

-Almost 40 teams from around the world took up NASA’s Earth Observing System Data and Information System’s (EOSDIS) challenge to find cats (and volcanoes, icebergs, and other interesting Earth events) in images provided by the EOSDIS’s Global Imagery Browse Services (GIBS) in the 2015 International Space Apps Challenge hack-a-thon April 11-12.
+Almost 40 teams from around the world took up NASA’s Earth Observing System Data and Information System’s (EOSDIS) challenge to find cats (and volcanoes, icebergs, and other interesting Earth events) in images provided by EOSDIS’s Global Imagery Browse Services (GIBS) in NASA's 2015 International Space Apps Challenge hackathon April 11-12.